IMF says 1 staffer injured in explosion at its Paris offices

 German finance minister Wolfgang Schäuble is scheduled to meet U.S. Treasury secretary Steven Mnuchin in Berlin on Thursday.
 Their talks come on the eve of a meeting of G-20 finance ministers and central bankers in Baden-Baden, Germany.

--- Nadine Schmidt and Elinda Labropoulou contributed reporting.
+-- Nadine Schmidt, Chris Liakos and Elinda Labropoulou contributed reporting.